In The News

 Mark Stencel is co-director of the Reporters’ Lab at Duke University, where he teaches journalism and tracks the spread and impact of political fact-checking.
 He was previously managing editor for digital news at National Public Radio.
 He has been a senior editor and media executive at The Washington Post and at Congressional Quarterly Inc. (now CQ-Roll Call).
 At CQ, he wrote regular columns on science and technology policy for CQ Weekly and Governing magazine.
 Prior to that, he was a science and technology reporter for The News & Observer in North Carolina’s Raleigh-Durham area.

-Stencel’s introduction to fact-checking was working as The Washington Post’s political researcher during the 1992 U.S. elections, when he also was an assistant to syndicated Post columnist David S. Broder — one of the first and most vocal advocates of fact-checking political ads.
-Stencel later created a fact-checking feature called the “Debate Referee” for The Post’s PoliticsNow digital partnership in 1996 and then oversaw laster versions for washingtonpost.com during the 2000 and 2004 presidential campaigns.
+Stencel’s introduction to fact-checking was working as The Washington Post’s political researcher during the 1992 U.S. elections, when he also was an assistant to syndicated Post columnist David S. Broder — an early advocate for news reporting on the accuracy of political ads.
+Stencel created a fact-checking feature called the “Debate Referee” for The Post’s PoliticsNow digital partnership in 1996 and then oversaw later versions for washingtonpost.com during the 2000 and 2004 presidential campaigns.